alfaromeo13/Draw/README.md

     addr: localhost:5672
     proto: tcp
 ```
-after this copy the output parameters inside CNF JoinRoom classes
+after running the command copy the output parameters from the terminal inside CNF and JoinRoom classes

 run the app from eclipse and enjoy :)